I had no idea there were many personal finance blogs out there until I connected with the community over Twitter.

-The best case scenario is that the readership on Money Stir continues to grow, where I can earn advertising income from the traffic that is generated from the content.
+The best-case scenario is that the readership on Money Stir continues to grow, where I can earn advertising income from the traffic generated from the content.
 I then would like to have most of the income from the site come from free + premium products that generate recurring revenue in some capacity.
 From my end, having a unique product that is tied directly to this site is the best chance of making enough income to replace my job and allows me to focus on the site full time.
 Getting to this point would benefit me and the blog, as I can focus my time during the week to add more value to the site.

 And I love working on the site and interacting with my readers!
 You motivate me to continue pushing on, and I hope my transparency helps you on your path as well.

 Is Money a Bad Motivator?

 The more I worked through the content of this article, the more I realized that having a desire to make money from a blog can actually increase the quality, consistency, and value a blog provides.

 Interestingly, even though I'm following advice recommended by Financial Samurai in how he recommends posting 3x per week, it seems like most people think I'm crazy in trying to pursue this content schedule.

 And to be honest, they are probably right.
 Publishing 3x per week, where each blog post is 1,500 – 2,500 long, is insane when you consider I have a full-time job, a family (with two children), and the normal obligations with a family of four.
 I'm always having to think about whether or not I'm prioritizing my time to match what is most important.
 And it requires constant communication with Andrea.

 That is why I want to get to a spot where I can dedicate more time to the blog and free up more of my time outside of the typical workweek to do other non-blogging-related things.
 But I also realize this will be a ton of work, and I'm learning as I go.

 No Guilt Trip